Vl4d1s/Vl4d1s/README.md

 <h3 align="center">
 Pursuing my Bachelor’s in Software Engineering 💻, expected to be graduating this year.
 Currently, I am immersed in Machine Learning and Web Developing.
-I also have a strong passion for algorithms and data structures .
+I also have a strong passion for algorithms and data structures.
 </h3>

 ---